Home Bachelor's Degree in Criminal Justice Bachelor's in Criminal Justice Programs in D.C.

 Job growth varies from profession to profession, particularly in a small area like Washington D.C.
 However, this region does have prominent police forces, legislative task forces, and security forces.
 You may also find job openings in other nearby metropolitan areas.

 One benefit of living in Washington D.C. is the high earning potential enjoyed by professionals in a variety of fields.
-For example, police officers in this region earn an average salary of $68,500 per year (O*Net, 2013).
-Criminal investigators report earning an average of $126,100 per year (O*Net, 2013).
-In both cases, the average salary in D.C. is significantly higher than the national average (O*Net, 2013).
+For example, police officers in this region earn an average salary of $81,160 per year (Bureau of Labor Statistics, 2022).
+Criminal investigators earn an average of $133,890 per year (BLS, 2022).
+In both cases, the average salary in D.C. is significantly higher than the national average (BLS, 2022).

 Criminal justice is a growing field with a high demand for various professionals.
 Find out more about the opportunities in your area by contacting criminal justice bachelor’s degree programs in Washington D.C.